If x is zero, is the following true?

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

-When x is zero the statement is true.
+When x is zero the statement is not true.

 Here are ten values of x which make the statement true:

 -3, -4, -5, -6, -7, -8, -9, -10, -11, -12,

 there are of course many other values which make the statement true.